805-528-8383

 Certified AKC CGC, Trick and Community evaluator

-Back in San Luis Obispo, I earned a BA at Cal Poly where my senior thesis was canine development and communication.
+Back in San Luis Obispo, I attended Cal Poly, working for my BA degree.
+My senior thesis was canine development and communication.
 I subsequently received a teaching credential from Fresno State.
-I currently mentor student trainers attending Animal Behavior College.

-I’ve done volunteer work with Horseback Riding for the Handicapped, the Gibbon Research Center in Valencia, and was a founding member and trainer of the Heeling Touch dog training program at San Luis Obispo Juvenile Service Center.
-I was also lucky enough to lead Paws For Life, a dog training program at the California Men’s Colony.
-I’m a monthly contributing dog info columnist for Estero Bay News and host a bimonthly dog training radio program on The Rock 97.3 here in Morro Bay.
+I’ve been a mentor trainer for Animal Behavior College, done volunteer work with Horseback Riding for the Handicapped, Partners in Equestrian Therapy, the Gibbon Research Center in Valencia, and was a founding member and trainer of the Heeling Touch dog training program at San Luis Obispo Juvenile Service Center.
+I was also lucky enough to lead Paws For Life, the first dog training program at the California Men’s Colony.

-My home is in the charming town of Morro Bay California.
+My home is in the charming town of Los Osos California.
 I live with my four-legged child, Abby.

 Vicki Ramos

-Aside from dog training, Vicki is an independent consultant in the community banking arena.
-She also spends time supporting Woods Humane Society as a “master” volunteer, working with dogs to enhance their chance of adoption into good homes.
-Vicki also volunteers at community outreach events to help raise awareness about the shelter and their adoption program.
+Vicki retired as a consultant in the community banking industry and now devotes her time to training people and their dogs.
+She spent 15 years supporting Woods Humane Society as a “master” volunteer, working with dogs to enhance their chance of adoption into good homes.
+Vicki also volunteered at community outreach events to help raise awareness about the shelter and their adoption program.